 Windows Spotlight is not a new feature in Windows 11.
-It was first introduced in Windows 10, and it brought you daily changing images to the lock screen, what you see before logging into your PC.
+It was first introduced in Windows 10, and it brought you daily changing images to the lock screen, which is what you see before logging into your PC.
 These are usually beautiful pictures from all over the world and sometimes in celebration of special events.
 Microsoft updates Spotlight library images regularly over the internet, so you’ll always find something new.

-Sometimes Microsoft also promotes specific Windows features or Microsoft Store apps.
+Sometimes, Microsoft also promotes specific Windows features or Microsoft Store apps.
 However, with the desktop background implementation, you only get photos from around the world.
 It’s a great way to see a new place every day or potentially even find places you’d eventually like to travel to.
 On the desktop version, you will not see the custom messages like on the lock screen, but the dedicated button on the desktop allows you to see where the photo was taken.

 To turn on Windows 11 Spotlight images on the lock screen, you can follow these steps:-